We do not request reimbursement of costs

 If you are approved for MetLife disability benefits, you will receive a monthly income.
 The amount of the benefit will depend on the policy you have and how much coverage you have.

 If you have any questions about any MetLife disability insurance policies, you should call the MetLife disability phone number at 1-800-300-4296.
-You can also visit the MetLife website to learn more about their disability insurance policies or consult with a MetLife disability attorney.
+You can also visit the MetLife website to learn more about their disability insurance policies or consult with a MetLife Disability Lawyers in Illinois.

 Monday : 9am–5pm